Ward Parkway: History

 Ward Parkway was created as part of developer J.C.
 Nichols's overall plans for the Country Club District.
-Desiring a boulevard that would exceed the aesthetic value of all other streets in Kansas City, Nichols hired landscape architect George Kessler, who had designed several other boulevards throughout Kansas City, Missouri.

-The street was named after a prominent Kansas City attorney Hugh Campbell Ward (1864-1909), who was a business partner of J.C.
-Nichols and donated his family property to the city.
-He died before the papers were signed, but his wife, Vassie James Ward, followed his will.
+Desiring a boulevard that would exceed the aesthetic value of all other streets in Kansas City, Nichols hired landscape architect George Kessler, who had designed several other boulevards, parks, and neighborhoods throughout Kansas City, Missouri, including Hyde Park.
+The street was named after prominent Kansas City attorney Hugh Campbell Ward (1864–1909), a business partner of J.C.
+Nichols who donated his family property to the city.
+Though he died before the papers were signed, his wife, Vassie James Ward, followed his will.

 As Nichols platted the district, beginning in 1906, he reserved space for Ward Parkway.
 The largest lots in the district were reserved for houses to be built along the boulevard.
 The Kansas City Parks Department added Ward Parkway into its formal boulevard system.
 Nichols traveled to Italy and England to buy statues and monuments to place in the boulevard's wide median.
 He also placed ponds and decorative urns throughout the parkway's length.
 To promote his development, Nichols periodically placed photographs of the large houses being built along Ward Parkway in Sunday editions of the Kansas City Star.
-Nichols even moved into a house just off Ward Parkway, on West 55th Street.
+Nichols even moved into a house on this new development.

+Shortly following establishment of the U.S. Highway System, U.S. Route 50 was drawn concurrent to the section of Ward Parkway between Southwest Trafficway and State Line Road.
+Following many years of discussion, U.S. Route 56 additionally serviced this section of Ward Parkway beginning in 1957, with U.S. Route 50 being moved concurrent with Interstate 435 and Interstate 470 following the latter's completion in 1979.
+This half-mile section of Ward Parkway is maintained as U.S. Route 56 to the present day.